This blog may contain affiliate links. Read our disclosure policy for more info.

 For that reason, we have still never done a Pablo Escobar tour.
 However, those interested can certainly join a tour and learn from a local guide about his history and how it’s affected the country.

 On this specific tour, you’ll learn about Pablo Escobar’s impact on the city and visit lots of places around Medellin significant to the drug trafficker – including his grave.
-The half-day tour has both a morning and afternoon departure for $86 USD.
-There is also an option to add on a visit to La Catedral, the vacation home where Pablo Escobar served his jail sentence for an extra charge.
+The half-day tour has both a morning and an afternoon departure, and there is also an option to add on a visit to La Catedral, the vacation home where Pablo Escobar served his jail sentence for an extra charge.

 9. Go Horseback Riding